ShanksCS/Swiss-Cheese-Cloud-Storage-Solution/README.md

     - IP Address: (your machine’s IP address)
     - Port: 3389

-5. Use Virtual Machine Manager inside the Ubuntu Host to access the Ubuntu Server VM and Kali Linux VM.

-6. Begin testing vulnerabilities using the Kali Linux tools.
+5. Wait for the Kali Machine to load then begin testing vulnerabilities using the Kali Linux tools.

 ## Requirements
 - Docker installed on the host machine